rebelsky/sams-assorted-musings-reflections/honoraria-2020-01-xx.md

 [5] As opposed to Confederate students?

+[6] And, I would hope, staff members.

-[6] It's incredibly sad when someone who would have been a current student needs to be meorialized.
+[7] It's incredibly sad when someone who would have been a current student needs to be meorialized.